raspberrypilearning/grow-a-tree/en/step_3.md

 + Add a new block of code to make something interesting happen.

 + For instance, Tree sprite could produce an Apple costume when it grows big enough.
-Can you find the switch costume block in Looks?
+Can you find the `switch costume`{:class="block3looks"} block in Looks?
 Again, it's purple!

 ```blocks3
 if (touching [edge v] ? ::sensing) then ::control